joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/11/26/world/hong-kong-fire/midtown-manhattan-fire-safety

 **Live Updates: Two National Guard Members Shot Near White House**\
-`Dozens of emergency responders and police vehicles were amassed at the scene in downtown Washington, where troops have been patrolling for months.
-The D.C. police said one suspect was in custody.`\
+`The identity and condition of the Guardsmen were not immediately known.
+The Washington D.C. police said one suspect was in custody.`\
 https://nytimes.com/live/2025/11/26/us/national-guard-shooting-dc

 **Here’s the latest.**\